awwwdev/unocss-preset-radix/docs/configuration.md

 ### safelist

 An array of Colors or aliases you want to preserve.
-This is usefull when you insert classes on runtime (ex from user input or over network).
+This is useful when you insert classes on runtime (ex from user input or over network).

 example: `safelist: ['blue4', 'red5A', 'amber-fg', 'green', 'danger4A', 'base-fg', 'success']`

 You can preserve an specific steps of a hue.
 Like `blue4`, `red5A`, `amber-fg`, etc.
 You can preserve an all steps (12 steps + 12 alpha steps + `fg` step) of a hue.
 Like `blue`, `red`, `amber`, etc.
-You can preserve an specific steps of an aliase.
+You can preserve an specific steps of an alias.
 Like `success4`, `warning5A`, `base-fg`, etc.
 You can preserve an all steps of an alias (12 steps + 12 alpha steps + `fg` step).
 Like `success`, `warning`, `base`, etc.

 Note any safelist alias must be defined in aliases option, otherwise it will be ignored.